 REGARDING HIGH SCHOOL MATHETATICS

 Saxon took an approach that, while common to other countries, is uncommon in the United States.
 They integrated algebra, geometry, and trigonometry into three textbooks, titled Algebra 1, Algebra 2, and Advanced Mathematics.
 Most high schools teach one course in algebra, then geometry, then return to algebra.
 Legacy chooses the Saxon “Classic Edition” approach.
-We spend two years in Advanced Mathematics.
+Starting with Algebra 1, the students move through each book as a Cohort.
+Students complete all three textbooks in four years.

 Geometry is scattered throughout Algebra 1 and 2.
 By the time students have completed both books they will have studied about one semester’s worth of geometry.
 They complete their geometry requirement with the Advanced Mathematics book.